Nejrup/buildroot-cm3io/README.md

-# Buildroot for RADCXA CM3IO
+# Buildroot for RADXA CM3IO

 **Work in progress!**